PW999/home-assistant-config/README.md

 * ~~HP Touchpad with Evervolv ROM to run Wallpanel on (appdaemon dashboard)~~ (dead again)

 ## Other integration
-* CO2 Signal
+* ☁ CO2 Signal
-* OpenSenseMap
+* ☁ ~~OpenSenseMap~~ (too often unavailable)
-* Luftdaten
+* ☁ Luftdaten
-* Bluetooth Device Tracker
+* ☁ Met.no weather
+* ~~Bluetooth Device Tracker~~ (broken due to HA changing bluetooth implementation, also no bluetooth on the HP Prodesk)
 * Nmap Device Tracker
-* Raspberry Pi Power Supply Checker
+* ~~Raspberry Pi Power Supply Checker~~
-* Waze Travel Time
+* ☁ Waze Travel Time
-* Buienradar
+* ☁ Buienradar
-* Speedtest
+* ☁ Speedtest
 * Onvif (for the Foscam IP camera)

 # Installation
-I'm running Home Assistant Supervised on Raspbian 10.
-The following is a complete list of the containers running on my Pi (apart from the default HA containers)

-* esphome/esphome-hassio-armv7
+I'm running HAOS as a virtual machine on Proxmox.

+On the same proxmox installation I also run the following service for HA:
-* homeassistant/armhf-addon-deconz
+* Postgresql
-* ghcr.io/jens-maus/raspberrymatic
+* InfluxDB v2
-* gists/samba-server
+* Mosquitto MQTT broker

-The databases (Postgres and InfluxDB2) are running on another, much faster server.
-One day I'll also migrate HA to it.